DvChege/codeplay/README.md

 JWT_SECRET=your_secret_key
 ```

-On Netlify, add the same in:
+On Vercel, add the same in:
 **Site Settings → Build & Deploy → Environment → Environment Variables**.

 ---